apify/apify-docs-v2/sources/academy/switching_to_typescript/using_types_continued.md

 # [](#using-types-continued) Using types (continued)

+**Continue learning about the core types in TypeScript.
+In this second part lesson, learn how to use and define object types, array types, and tuples.**

+---

 Now that you're (hopefully) fairly comfortable with strings, booleans, and numbers in TypeScript, we can start discussing the more complex types supported by the language.

 | Name     | Example                        | Description                                                                          |